 Click to subscribe to Krasnik

-Among the Jews who were killed by the Nazis in the years 1941-1944, the names of 55 victims from Krasnik were established:
+Among the Jews who were murdered in the 1941-1944, the names of 55 victims from Krasnik were established:

 Benjamin Grinapel, Abram Graf, Zelik Goldner (Bozniczna Street), Ela Lederfajn (Szkolna Street),

 unknown Erlich, Jenta Rajndel, Wolf Rajndel, Gela Wajsbrot, Josek Beck, Frajda Dawidson,